patrickdlandy/FormView/useful_debug_commands.md

 did not display them.
 I determined that I left out a return statement, and the errors appeared on my form.

 Add minimum width to left nav container to handle window size.
+DONE

 new tab links.
-Handle errors and style unti 4 pm.
+DONE  Handle errors and style unti 4 pm.
+DONE

 Next: 3 tables for form creation (no responses yet).